 You must also be able to provide us with ratified evidence of your completed degree by 20 July of your year of entry, this is usually a copy of your final degree transcript or your certificate.

 If you are not going to be able to submit the transcript for your undergraduate degree by 20 July, we strongly advise you to withdraw your application before the interview stage and apply the following year.

 Similarly, if you are not going to be able to submit the transcript for a postgraduate degree by 20 July (and this qualification is required in order to meet the academic entrance requirements) we advise you to apply the following year.

 It is not possible to defer applications.

-Please note that students cannot be registered on two full-time degrees at once.
-If you are currently attending an undergraduate or postgraduate course, this needs to be completed prior to the beginning of term (usually late August or early September).
+Please note that you cannot be registered on two full-time degrees at once.
+If you are currently attending an undergraduate or postgraduate course, you must complete this prior to the beginning of term (usually late August or early September).

 If English is not your first language, you will need to have proof of your fluency with one of the following: